golemfactory/golem-wiki/README.md

 # gn_mkdocs

-This short tutorial will show you how to serve the webpage at you local machine (Ubuntu) at test your changes.
+This short tutorial will show you how to serve the webpage at you local machine (Ubuntu) and test your changes.

 First, it is safe to isolate your enviroment.